ObjectProfile/Roassal3/documentation/Chart.md

 ![alt text](../screenshots/chart09.png)

-## Covid dataset
+## COVID-19 dataset

-As a larger example, we will visualize the Covid-19 dataset provided by the [Johns Hopkins University](https://www.jhu.edu), available [online](https://github.com/CSSEGISandData/COVID-19).
+As a larger example, we will visualize the COVID-19 dataset provided by the [Johns Hopkins University](https://www.jhu.edu), available [online](https://github.com/CSSEGISandData/COVID-19).
 To process the dataset, we will use data frame, which is an excellent library to easily process CSV files.
 Data frame is developed by [Olek](https://github.com/olekscode).

 To load data frame, you can execute the following script: